Koboo/TemplateStom/README.md

 Fork of [BasicMinestomServer](https://github.com/Protonull/BasicMinestomServer).

 This is a fork of [Protonull's BasicMinestomServer](https://github.com/Protonull/BasicMinestomServer).
-Further developed and managed by [Koboo](https://github.com/Koboo).
+Further, developed and managed by [Koboo](https://github.com/Koboo).
 This is to implement some functions of [Minestom](https://minestom.com) and make them configurable.
-Also some of the better known commands will be implemented directly.
+Also, some better known commands will be implemented directly.

 In the distant future an additional API may be added.